-Redacted Tonight Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [VIDEO]
+‘Redacted Tonight’ Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [Video]

 The Washington Post is in agreement with Camp’s assessment: the student loan crisis in America is a disaster waiting to happen.

-“The administration’s first move on the student loan default crisis will do nothing to stop the tidal wave of defaults that is sweeping across the nation,” said Rohit Chopra, a senior fellow at CFA and a former student loan ombudsman at the Consumer Financial Protection Bureau.
-“With more than 3,000 Americans defaulting on a student loan every day, this just adds insult to injury.”
+“‘The administration’s first move on the student loan default crisis will do nothing to stop the tidal wave of defaults that is sweeping across the nation,’ said Rohit Chopra, a senior fellow at CFA and a former student loan ombudsman at the Consumer Financial Protection Bureau.
+‘With more than 3,000 Americans defaulting on a student loan every day, this just adds insult to injury.'”

 People With #Student #Loans???? pic.twitter.com/9wH9keMs16